 Nuclear fusion is the energy source of the Sun and there, the high pressure and high density enable fusion with hydrogen.
 However on Earth, similar pressure and density conditions are not possible, and fusion reactors must have higher temperatures than the sun, with most projects using the fuel of deuterium and tritium which has the lowest required temperature among all fuel options.

-Nuclear Fission is a spontaneous reaction where a nucleus splits.
-Natural Nuclear Fission reactions take place in the core of the Earth and have been present in the crust of the Earth billions of years ago.
+Nuclear fission is a spontaneous reaction where a nucleus splits.
+Natural nuclear fission reactions take place in the core of the Earth and have been present in the crust of the Earth billions of years ago.

 The complexity of making a suitable plasma environment, as well as the difficulties of getting the heat out, are the reasons why fusion reactors are still not available more than 70 years after the first ideas.
-The first fission reactor was operational only a few year after the principles were first conceived.
+The first fission reactor was operational only a few years after the principles were first conceived.

 Below is a comparison of fusion and fission power plants, based on the subjective opinions of the author.

 * The cost numbers here are indicative and this critical item is discussed in some detail on the page: Reactor Costs, Fusion compared to Fission.